onecarpayment/KARchain/README.md

 ***Work for us:

-If your code is that good, heck we'll even hire you - we have the best benefits, perks & rewards barnone - even better than top F100 companies combined - if we don't have it, just ask us and we'll give it to you.
+If your code is that good, heck we'll even hire you - we have the best benefits, perks & rewards bar none - even better than top F100 companies combined - if we don't have it, just ask us and we'll give it to you - thats the love we have for our team!

 Send your cv/resume here >> resume@onecarpayment.com

-Company Perks:
+Awesome Company Perks:

-Early stage equity (pre-Angel or VC Investments)
+-Early stage equity (pre-Angel or VC Investments)

-Flexible hours (4 day work weeks)
+-Flexible hours (4 day work weeks)

-1yr PTO for new babies for mom and dad (Babies need mom and dad too)
+-1yr PTO for new babies for mom and dad (Babies need mom and dad too)

-Your 2wk vacation on us (Free air & hotel)
+-Your 4wk vacation on us (Free air & hotel)

-Remote work (why travel to work, work from home)
+-Remote work (why travel to work, work from home)

-Work with co-workers who are PASSIONATE & FANATICAL about what we do
+-Work with co-workers who are PASSIONATE & FANATICAL about what we do (we love cars and trucks!)

 OneCarPayment™ is an Equal Opportunity Employer and Extremely Prohibits Discrimination and Harassment of Any Kind. - Don't spread the hate, spread the power of love.

 NOTE: If you represent an app/software development or recruitment company, PLEASE DO NOT apply or send us emails.
-We will not accept any proposals submitted, we get hundreds a day - really.
+We will not accept any proposals submitted, we get hundreds a day - really - in one day we got over 900 proposals globally.

 If you need help in getting more info on other definitions and/or functions - please email us info@onecarpayment.com